“Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.“

 Clearing Any Debris or Nests

-Your home’s soffits and eaves can become prime real estate for birds, squirrels, and other small animals and a catch-all for leaves and other debris.
-Regularly clearing them ensures that ventilation is not compromised and minimizes the risks of moisture build-up or rot.
+Check your home’s soffits and eaves as they can become prime real estate for birds, squirrels, and other small animals and a catch-all for leaves and other debris.
+Clean them regularly to keep ventilation clear and prevent moisture buildup or rot.

 Checking for Holes or Damage